 Rule 3.
-Outfit may be made by another individual for the 4-H member if the fabric and pattern were chosen by the
+Outfit may be made by another individual for the 4-H member if the fabric and pattern were chosen by the 4-H member.

 Rule 4.
 Everything which is commonly considered an outer garment must be purchased by the 4-H member or constructed by another person. (vest, jacket, dress, skirt, ants, coat, etc.)